tgjohnst/cleaningDataProject/CODEBOOK.md

 More information and justification of design choices is available in [The README](README.md)

 ##Description of the variables in the tidy_data.txt file
 The tidy data file is a tab-separated text file that is 180Rx68C.
 The first two columns denote the subject and activity, making up 180 combinations (30 subjects * 6 activities).
-The other 66 variables are the arithmetic means of a number of summary statistics of activities.
-Information used in the variable descriptions comes from the feature_info file included with the original dataset.
+The other 66 variables are the arithmetic means of various summary statistics (mean and standard deviation) of activity measurements.
+Some information used in the variable descriptions comes from the feature_info file included with the original dataset.

 ###Variable construction schema
 Rather than write out a complete english description for each individual variable, I have here provided a variable construction schema from which one can derive the meaning of every variable.
 Individual variable details can also be found in the table in the next section.